Contains the active ingredient amiodarone (as amiodarone hydrochloride)

 Things you must do

-Your doctor may do tests to make sure the medicine is working and to prevent side effects.
-These may include:
+Your doctor may do some tests from time to time to make sure amiodarone is working and to prevent unwanted side effects.
+These include:

 - eye tests